ekmixon/congress-maps/README.md

 Follow the steps below to create a web map of United States congressional districts from Census Bureau data using Mapbox.
 You can also use this to create a lat/lng-to-congressional district API.

+These instructions create maps for the 115th Congress using district boundaries as of the 2016 election.
+(These differed from the 2010 Census boundaries because of court-ordered redistricting in three states in early 2016.)

 You will need an account on Mapbox.com.
 Then follow the commands below from the Mac OS X or Ubuntu terminal.

 Why use [Tippecanoe](https://github.com/mapbox/tippecanoe)?
 Using Tippecanoe provides more control over how the geometries are tiled into a map.
 For comparison, using the Mapbox Studio default upload will not show a zoomed-out full country view of the data because the boundaries are so detailed; the default upload thinks you are only interested in looking closer at the data.
 Tippecanoe stops  oversimplification of the geometry and also specifies a min/max zoom level.